Geothermal energy: Precipitate scaling

 A common issue encountered in geothermal systems arises when the system is situated in carbonate-rich formations.
 In such cases, the fluids extracting heat from the subsurface often dissolve fragments of the rock during their ascent towards the surface, where they subsequently cool.
 As the fluids cool, dissolved cations precipitate out of solution, leading to the formation of calcium scale, a phenomenon known as calcite scaling.
 This calcite scaling has the potential to decrease flow rates and necessitate system downtime for maintenance purposes.

 Sustainability

-Geothermal energy is considered to be sustainable because the heat extracted is so small compared to the Earth's heat content, which is approximately 100 billion times 2010 worldwide annual energy consumption.
+Geothermal energy is sustainable because the heat extracted is so small compared to the Earth's heat content, which is approximately 100 billion times the 2010 worldwide annual energy consumption.
 Earth's heat flows are not in equilibrium; the planet is cooling on geologic timescales.
-Anthropic heat extraction typically does not accelerate the cooling process.
+Anthropic heat extraction does not accelerate this cooling.

 Wells can further be considered renewable because they return the extracted water to the borehole for reheating and re-extraction, albeit at a lower temperature.

-Replacing material use with energy has reduced the human environmental footprint in many applications.
-Geothermal has the potential to allow further reductions.
-For example, Iceland has sufficient geothermal energy to eliminate fossil fuels for electricity production and to heat Reykjavik sidewalks and eliminate the need for gritting.
+Replacing material use with energy has reduced the human environmental footprint in many applications, and geothermal has the potential to allow further reductions.
+For example, Iceland has sufficient geothermal energy to eliminate fossil fuels for electricity production, heat Reykjavik sidewalks, and eliminate the need for gritting.